95dykim/TF_QuantSimul/README.md

 # TF_QuantSimul
-This repo contains unofficial implementations of following DL model quantization methods.
+This repo contains unofficial implementations of following DL model quantization methods:

 - QuantSimul.py is implementation of Quantization and Training of Neural Networks for Efficient Integer-Arithmetic-Only Inference (Jacob et al, 2017)